Yellow Book Continuing Professional Education

 as outlined by the Government Accountability Office

-These requirements are effective June 30, 2005, as outlined in the GAO’s Guidance on GAGAS Requirements for Continuing Professional Education (PDF).
+These requirements are outlined in the GAO’s Guidance on GAGAS Requirements for Continuing Professional Education.

-Please note: Auditors must use professional judgment when determining and documenting if a seminar qualifies for Yellow Book in accordance with the Government Accountability Office, Government Auditing Standards, July 2007 Revision (PDF) and Guidance on GAGAS Requirements for Continuing Professional Education, GAO-05-058.
+Please note: Auditors must use professional judgment when determining and documenting if a seminar qualifies for Yellow Book in accordance with the Government Accountability Office, Government Auditing Standards, December 2011 Revision and Guidance on GAGAS Requirements for Continuing Professional Education.

 Can CPE taken on taxation subject matter be used to fulfill Yellow Book CPE requirements?